 Slope Rating represents the relative difficulty of a course from a specific set of tees for a 'bogey golfer' compared to a 'scratch' golfer.
 A course with long carries and thick rough will have a high slope rating because these features are more of a challenge to bogey golfers.

-Mapperley's Slope Ratings will be:
+Mapperley's Slope Ratings are:

 - White tees (men) 127